 Question: I’m an average cyclist who rides about four times a week for a total of under 100 miles.
 The problem is that I always go all-out.
 No matter what I try, I can’t seem to make myself slow down.
 If I diligently monitor my speed, it creeps up and soon I’m in time trial mode at over 90% of my maximum heart rate.
 How can I manage my rides better? — Carl S.

-We have to realize that we don’t improve when we’re going fast.
+But we have to realize that we don’t improve when we’re going fast.
 Intensity is only the catalyst for improvement.
 The actual improvement comes when we’re resting and the body repairs the “damage” from hard rides.
 Then the general adaptation syndrome kicks in.
 The body adjusts to the stress and gets stronger.

 So, if you think about how a nice easy spin makes you stronger, it can help you keep your irrational exuberance under control.
 Other tips: